gridap/GridapTalks/presentation.md

 * 21st century FORTRAN, designed from inception for numerical computations (MIT, 2011-)

-* Solve previous issues: for-loops not a problem, *everything* can be in Julia
+* Solve previous issues: e.g. loops not a problem, *everything* can be in Julia

 Let us give it a try!